HappyCerberus/cpp-coding-interview/manuscript/004_trees_001_theory.md

 B> As a reminder: The recursive nature comes from chaining *std::unique_ptr*.
 As part of destroying a *std::unique_ptr\<TreeNode\<int\>\>* we need first to destroy the child node, which in turn needs to destroy its child, and so on.
 B> Each program has a limited stack space, and a sufficiently deep naive binary tree can easily exhaust this space.

 While the above approach isn't quite suitable for production code, it does offer a convenient interface.
-For example, splicing the tree requires only calling *std::swap* on the source and destination *std::unique_ptr* (and will work across trees).
+For example, splicing the tree requires only calling *std::swap* on the source and destination *std::unique_ptr*, which will work even across trees.

 To avoid recursive destruction, we can separate the encoding of the structure of the tree from resource ownership.